rVnPower/pixivfe/README.md

 <!-- The current instance table is really wide; maybe there's a better way of formatting it without losing information?
 The badges are also difficult to read on a small screen due to Codeberg shrinking the width of the columns -->

 **Warning: Instances listed below were deemed to have complied with [the instance rules](https://pixivfe-docs.pages.dev/instance-list/#instance-rules).
-Any public instance that isn't in this list is considered untrustworthy.
-Use them at your own risk.**
+Any public instance that isn't in this list should be used at your own risk.**

 | Name              | URL                                             | Country | Cloudflare? | Observatory Grade                                                                                                                               | Status                                                                                                                                               |
 |-------------------|-------------------------------------------------|---------|-------------|-------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|